thedataslinger/flexjobs-scraper/README.md

 ## Shout Out/Mention

 Special thanks to [@lizTheDeveloper](https://github.com/lizTheDeveloper) for coaxing (and coaching) so many of us out from underneath the covers and back into the forray of job hunting.
-Would probably still be glue to my bed without your splendidly monotoned motivationals. 😃
+Would probably still be glued to my bed without your splendidly even-toned motivationals. 😃